glenfant/ubllib/README.rst

 ubllib
 ======

-UBL (Universal Busines Language) version 2.1 objects parsing and marshalling.
+UBL (Universal Business Language) version 2.1 objects parsing and marshalling.

 UBL is an industry standard XML interchange format for business documents (invoices, manifests, ...) specified by the ISO/IEC 19845:2015 standard.